Cut out the time and effort required to update your libraries and improve the payments flow for shoppers with Adyen’s Terminal API.

 Maintenance and configuration are two tasks any engineer working in the payments area would rather avoid.
 Once the initial API integration is complete, no further time consuming development is required to add or manage new payment methods.

->

-> With the Terminal API, the full ecommerce inventory is made available when shoppers are in your store.
-This is what is referred to as an “Endless Aisle”, and can increase sales by up to 14% (Drapers Multichannel Report).
+With the Terminal API, the full ecommerce inventory is made available when shoppers are in your store.
+This is what is referred to as an “endless aisle”, and can increase sales by up to 14%.

->

-> Creating an app to connect your online inventory, offline hardware and cash register isn’t required when using the Adyen platform as your payments solution for ecommerce and POS payments.
+Creating an app to connect your online inventory, offline hardware, and cash register isn’t required when working with Adyen for your ecommerce and in-person payments.
 Simply use your ecommerce platform and send the payment request to the terminal.

->

-> The Terminal API is an effortless way to integrate your POS systems with your payment terminal.
+The Terminal API is an effortless way to integrate your POS systems with your payment terminal.
 A small web server works on the payment terminal and accepts standardised payment messages.
 There are two ways of implementing the Terminal API.
 Neither require client or server libraries:

 1. Local Terminal API: Local communication to the payment terminal.
 Local network connection.